danielharrell/does_music_move/does_music_move.md

 to move in it continuously rather than discretely.

 But this points to a still deeper difference between the movement of the melody and the motion of our hand in following it.
 For the melody is *composed* of the notes it moves between, while our hand is not so composed of the places it moves between.
 And this explains at once why the melody has to move discretely.
 It has to move discretely, because it has *to become* what it is.
 And this means passing through only those notes that compose it, and that distinguish it, thus composed, from any other melody.
 But then the melody can only *be* what it is by becoming so, over an interval of time.
 And in this sense, the melody is temporal rather than spatial.
 But this is then another reason, and a more decisive reason, to think that there isn't really a space for the melody to move in.
 For if there were, then it would allow the melody to be spatial rather than temporal; which is to say, it would allow the melody to *be* what it is in space without having to become so, and to remain what it is, unchanged, through every change of place.

-But let me try to put the problem with the space the melody moves in a different way, that captures the nonsense of this space more strongly.
-The melody is not a spatial whole, like our hand, but rather a temporal whole.
-But this means that the space the melody moves in can only contain one note of the melody at a time.
-And *this* means, speaking strictly if nonsensically, that there is no melody to hear, in the space we hear it move.
-When I say we hear a leap in "Twinkle, Twinkle" from the \\(\scriptstyle{\hat{1}}\\) tone to the
-\\(\scriptstyle{\hat{5}}\\) tone, there is nothing audible making the leap.
+There is another way of putting these differences between the movement of the melody and the motion of our hand, which perhaps more strongly captures the nonsense of the space music moves in.
+The melody is not a spatial whole, like our hand, that space can then *contain*, at *every* moment of its movement.
+The melody is rather a temporal whole, that space *cannot* then contain, at *any* moment of its movement.
+For space can contain only one note of the melody at a time.
+But this seems to mean, speaking strictly if nonsensically, that there is no melody to hear, in the space we hear it move.
+When hearing a leap in "Twinkle, Twinkle", for example, from the one-tone to the five-tone, there is nothing audible making that leap.
 But how, in that case, could there *be* any leap to hear?
 And what could be making it?
 Or we could put the nonsense more generally like this.
-In music, we hear a movement between unmoving notes.
-But this means we hear a movement without hearing anything actually move.
+In music, we hear a movement between notes that never move.
+But this implies that we hear a movement, without hearing anything move.
+So how, in that case, could there *be* any movement to hear?
+And what could be making it?
-And in this sense, music never makes a sound.
-But how can this be?
-What could we be hearing that never makes a sound?

 Yet this is only the start of the nonsense; and the end of the nonsense implicates the very